 “Better is a poor person who walks in his integrity than one who is crooked in speech and is a fool.”

-The world will have great difficulty going forward without money.
+The world will have great difficulty in the future without money.
 We have built so many things on top of this system that it is next to impossible to topple it.
-But, the Bible says that being poor is better than not having integrity.
+But the Bible says that being poor is better than not having integrity.
 We, Christians, must have our priorities in order.